shrestha-bishal/SQLyog-CtrlEnter-Rebind/README.md

 - Open SQLyog and place the cursor on a SQL line.
 - Press Ctrl+Enter to execute the current line.

+#### Auto Bind
+To automatically start the binding process on system startup, place the .exe file in the Windows startup folder.
+- Locate the Startup Folder: Press `Win + R`, type `shell:startup`, and press `Enter`.
+- Copy your .exe file or a shortcut to it.

 #### Compatibility
 - Windows only
 - Requires SQLyog to be the active window